-The most common treatment we use is Nature-throid, a prescription drug made from desiccated (dried) porcine thyroid.
+The most common treatment we use is Natural Desiccated Thyroid (NDT), a prescription drug made from desiccated (dried) porcine thyroid.
 It contains the full spectrum of thyroid hormones, including T4, T3, and T2 .
 That last one – T2 – is a little-known product of thyroid metabolism that actually may be very important.

-Sometimes the only way to find out if you have a thyroid problem is a short trial of something like Nature thyroid for three months.
+Sometimes the only way to find out if you have a thyroid problem is a short trial of NDT or Levothyroxine for three months.
 If you feel better, your symptoms disappear, and you lose weight, it’s the right choice.
-Once started, you needn’t take it for life.

-Sometimes, once all the factors that disturbed your thyroid function have been corrected, you may be able to reduce or discontinue the dose.
+Once all the factors that disturbed your thyroid function have been corrected, you may be able to reduce or discontinue the medication.